nvbogachev/homepage/content/home/about.md

 # Biography

-I graduated the Lomonosov Moscow State University with Diploma with Honours in 2014.
-My supervisor is Professor E.B.
-Vinberg.

-Since Sep 2016 am a Lecturer at the Department of Discrete Mathematics and since Feb 2017 I am also a Research Scientist at the Laboratory of Advanced Combinatorics and Network Applications.
+Since Sep 2016 I am a Lecturer at the Department of Discrete Mathematics and since Feb 2017 I am also a Research Scientist at the Laboratory of Advanced Combinatorics and Network Applications.
 My research interests include Hyperbolic Geometry, Geometry of Discrete Groups, Coxeter Groups and Polyhedra, Hyperbolic Reflection Groups, Discrete Geometry and Combinatorics, Determinantal Point Processes.

-# Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit,
-# tristique placerat feugiat ac, facilisis
-# vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque
-# aliquet.
-Duis dapibus diam vel #metus tempus vulputate.